Tokul Creek For Mountain Biking

 Note: the Tokul Creek riding area can be periodically closed if there is high fire danger.
 When in doubt, call ahead -- it is managed by Hancock Timber Resource Group and King County.

-Overall, Tokul Creek is the 52nd most popular mountain bike trail of all 59 mountain biking rides in Washington.
+Overall, Tokul Creek is the 43rd most popular mountain bike trail of all 59 mountain biking rides in Washington.
+Several of the better mountain bike trails are nearby Tokul Creek including Tiger Mountain, Duthie Hill MTB Skills Park, Grand Ridge Park, Snoqualmie Valley Trail and I-5 Colonnade Mountain Bike Skills Park.